 But back to that question: Just how many different shares should you hold in your portfolio?

 The most basic kind of diversification is where you put money into many different companies rather than just one.
 Diversifying into many companies is sensible because the stock market and the future are uncertain, and putting all your eggs in one (or just a few) basket(s) really is a bad idea for most people most of the time.

 Opinions vary on this question of how many, but I prefer to stick within Ben Graham’s guidelines, where he said:

 “There should be adequate though not excessive diversification.
 This might mean a minimum of ten different issues and a maximum of about thirty”

-My personal preference is to hold more rather than less, so currently I target 30 stocks.
-When I started out as a stock picker I targeted just 10 holdings because I wanted to concentrate on my “best ideas”.
-I also wanted to research the stocks deeply and that requires time, so owning less stocks left me time to have a life.
+My personal preference is to hold more rather than less, so I target 30 stocks.
+When I started out as a stock picker, I targeted just ten holdings because I wanted to concentrate on my “best ideas”.
+I also wanted to research the stocks deeply, and that requires time, so owning fewer stocks left me time to have a life.

 Diversify so that you can sleep at night

-With 10% or more in one company I tend to get nervous.
-I’ll start watching the news for that company and when some bad news comes out (trust me – every company gets bad press at some point whether it deserves it or not) I’m much more likely to make an emotionally driven, low quality investment decision.
+With 10% or more in one company, I tend to get nervous.
+I’ll start watching the news for that company, and when some bad news comes out (trust me – every company gets bad press at some point, whether it deserves to or not), I’m much more likely to make an emotionally driven, low-quality investment decision.